algosup/2022-2023-project-5-algorithmics-Team-8/docs/Specifications/Functional Specifications.md

 ### Why compiled program?

 Compiled programs are faster than interpreted programs because they are translated into machine code before they are executed.
 This means that the program does not need to be translated each time it is executed, which saves time.

+With a compiled program, the client does not need to have the source code, which means that the client does not need to have a compiler installed on their computer.

 ## Audience